hrbigelow/DiffDock/README.md

 <img src="./img/first_large_run.png"></img>

 Next was to add batched dispatch.
-Each invocation of
+Each invocation of the endpoint (here, this was an `@app.function` before conversion to `@app.cls`) was running an inference for a batch of 10 protein-ligand pairs to test if the leak was per-problem or per-batch:

 <img src="./img/batch5_run1.png"></img>

-Memory leak

 ```
 >>> for batch in batched[:10]: